gitter-badger/aero/README.md

     node index.js

-This project is in very early alpha stage and lacks documentation.
-The format of the configuration file is not documented yet.
+__This project is in very early alpha stage__ and doesn't have any documentation (it's pretty much a WFM / Works For Myself at the moment).
 If you feel hardcore and want to reverse-engineer some stuff, feel free to look at the [source code of my aero based website](https://github.com/blitzprog/blitzprog.org).